 You must first appeal to us directly in writing at firstname.lastname@example.org or by letter, to the Revenues Department.
 You must provide detailed reasons for your appeal to allow the matter to be reconsidered.

 There is a further right to appeal to the Valuation Tribunal against the Council's decision.
 To read more information, visit the Valuation Tribunal website.

-If you wish for someone to be able to discuss your Council Tax account with us on your behalf, please print, complete and return this permission to share document.
+If you wish for someone to be able to discuss your Council Tax account with us on your behalf, please print, complete and return this permission to share [PDF, 69Kb] document.